Categories: Tips

 One of the ways to set yourself apart from other real estate professionals is to zero in on the activities that bring immense value to your business.
 There comes a point in every real estate agent’s life where he or she is doing more non-core tasks than revenue-generating tasks.
-If you find yourself at this stage, then you’re probably considering delegating to a real estate personal assistant or real estate virtual assistant.
+If you find yourself at this stage, then you’re probably considering delegating to a real estate personal assistant or virtual real estate assistant.

 A virtual real estate assistant is someone who works remotely to provide support for a real estate professional.
 They can provide support on tasks such as prospecting, coordinating transactions, managing social media, scheduling appointments, and much more.
 Businesses save up to 78% of costs by hiring virtual assistants.
 That’s probably one of the reasons why most real estate businesses opt to hire virtual assistant services.